abdurrahman4127/UnsupervisedSkinCancerClassification/readme.md

 This repository contains the implementation code and pipeline for our novel unsupervised learning methodology for skin lesion classification.

 ## Methodology
-Our methodology is a combination of modified ESRGAN, a novel histogram feature extraction map, optimal cluster-number estimation, and the application unsupervised clustering algorithm.
+Our methodology combines modified ESRGAN, a novel histogram feature extraction map, optimal cluster-number estimation, and the application unsupervised clustering algorithm.

 ![Methodology](/images/methodology.png)